stackrox/collector/docs/troubleshooting.md

 Units: microseconds
 ```

 For each syscall, and in each direction, the total time consummed by every step ("process", "parse") is available, as well as the computed average duration in micro-second.
+These metrics are enabled only when `DETAILED_METRICS` option is on.

 ```
 rox_collector_event_times_us_total{event_dir="<",event_type="accept",step="process"} 45994